-- Do NOT use mineral oil on flared part. - NEVER install a drier to this R32 unit to guarantee its lifetime.
+- Do NOT use mineral oil on flared part. - Do NOT reuse piping from previous installations. - NEVER install a drier to this R32 unit to guarantee its lifetime.
 The drying material may dissolve and damage the system.

 Take the following precautions on refrigerant piping into account: